AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/email-template-syntax.md

 Modules are templatized sections defined at the template level that will show up for end users to insert into their email.
 Because you have pre-built these modules, you can ensure they will interact with the rest of your email content gracefully (in a fully responsive manner).
 You can only put a module in a container.

+>[!IMPORTANT]
+>
+>When an email is generated from an email template that contains defined module components, any changes made to the template's modules will **not** be pushed to said email.

 **For containers of type `<table>`, `<tbody>`, `<thead>`, or `<tfoot>`:**

 Specified using `<tr>` with class=”mktoModule”